-The description should tell, in some detail, what is being requested.
-It should include a discussion of the size and scope of the proposed project, including an estimate of what portions of the project are acquisition, renovation, and new construction.
-In addition to being a measure of square footage, "size" and "scope" also encompass the capacity of a facility, e.g. number of classrooms, number of beds, gallons, etc., if applicable, as well as the overall function and intended use of the project.
-The description should include an estimate of the general programmatic allocation of space (e.g. 40 percent classroom, 40 percent laboratory, and 20 percent office).
-Institutions of higher education should include information on any required increases to student fees related to a project.
+The description should tell, in some detail, what is being requested and clearly define the size and scope of the proposed project, including the following:

+- An estimate of what portions of the project are acquisition, renovation, and new construction and the life expectancy of the facility/major components; - Measures of size and scope including square footage and applicable measures encompassing the capacity of a facility (e.g. number of classrooms, number of beds, gallons, etc.), and methods or sources used to determine the proposed scope; - The overall function and intended use of the project, including an estimate of the general programmatic allocation of space (e.g. 40 percent classroom, 40 percent laboratory, and 20 percent office); and - Information regarding any expected impact on operating and maintenance costs (or savings) or required increases to nongeneral fund revenue sources (such as increases to student fees related to projects at institutions of higher education).